Joining AOS - NYC 2021

 Wes is like a cool, East Coast, boy version of me, sharing a lot of similarities I wasn’t expecting.
 He’s a perfectionist in his own way, a master of overthinking, with an endless stream of creative ambition.
 Quiet before you get to know him, he’s keen on letting you in on his full sense of self when connection hits.
 He’s the older brother I always wanted and genuinely someone I’d like to know more about.

 Alex’s excitement and honesty about life and his work carries the mood of the group.
 His enthusiasm invites others to bring their strengths and talents to the table, giving space for everyone to flourish.
 Each day of the trip, his creative ambition led us to new places.
 Every location and opportunity was spontaneous, and we often found ourselves quite literally chasing sunlight to get the perfect shot.
+He recently moved back to LA, right in my childhood stomping grounds.
+He's proving to be one of the best connections ever.

 Sometimes, we took red lights as opportunities to run into the street.